nithyaramakrishnan/data-shield/ts-index.md

 You might not be able to access the converter if your IAM or Bearer token is missing or expired.

 {: tsResolve}
-To resolve the issue, you should verify that you are using either an IBM IAM OAauth token or an Enclave Manager authentication token in the header of your request.
+To resolve the issue, you should verify that you are using either an IBM IAM OAuth token or an Enclave Manager authentication token in the header of your request.
 The tokens would take the following form:

 * IAM: `Authentication: Basic <IBM IAM Token>`
 * Enclave Manager: `Authentication: Bearer <E.M.
 Token>`